-Japan is the world's third-largest economy and a global manufacturing centre.
+Japan is the world's third-largest economy and a global manufacturing powerhouse.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Japan.

-- It ranks Japan 28th in the world for the soundness of its banks, while it rates the country highly for access to loans, financing through local equity markets and venture capital availability.
+- It ranks Japan 21st in the world for the soundness of its banks, while it rates the country 8th for access to loans, and gives it high marks for financing through local equity markets and venture capital availability.

-- Japan has excellent business infrastructure, a highly educated workforce and a strong rule of law.
+- Japan has an excellent business infrastructure, a highly educated workforce and a strong rule of law.

-- There are 195 banks operating in Japan, including four city banks, 16 trust banks, and 105 regional banks.
-There are also 55 foreign banks.
+- There are more than 190 banks operating in Japan, including four city banks, 15 trust banks and 105 regional banks, as well as 56 foreign banks.